louketo/louketo-proxy/README.md

    --resources value                         list of resources 'uri=/admin*|methods=GET,PUT|roles=role1,role2' --headers value                           custom headers to the upstream request, key=value --preserve-host                           preserve the host header of the proxied request in the upstream request (default: false)
+   --request-id-header value                 the http header name for request id (default: "X-Request-ID") [$PROXY_REQUEST_ID_HEADER]
+   --response-headers value                  custom headers to added to the http response key=value --enable-self-signed-tls                  create self signed certificates for the proxy (default: false) [$PROXY_ENABLE_SELF_SIGNED_TLS]
+   --self-signed-tls-hostnames value         a list of hostnames to place on the self-signed certificate --self-signed-tls-expiration value        the expiration of the certificate before rotation (default: 3h0m0s) --enable-request-id                       indicates we should add a request id if none found (default: false) [$PROXY_ENABLE_REQUEST_ID]
    --enable-logout-redirect                  indicates we should redirect to the identity provider for logging out (default: false)
-   --enable-default-deny                     enables a default denial on all requests, you have to explicitly say what is permitted (recommended) (default: false)
+   --enable-default-deny                     enables a default denial on all requests, you have to explicitly say what is permitted (recommended) (default: true)
    --enable-encrypted-token                  enable encryption for the access tokens (default: false) --enable-logging                          enable http logging of the requests (default: false) --enable-json-logging                     switch on json logging rather than text (default: false) --enable-forwarding                       enables the forwarding proxy mode, signing outbound request (default: false) --enable-security-filter                  enables the security filter handler (default: false) [$PROXY_ENABLE_SECURITY_FILTER]
    --enable-refresh-tokens                   enables the handling of the refresh tokens (default: false) [$PROXY_ENABLE_REFRESH_TOKEN]
-   --enable-session-cookies                  access and refresh tokens are session only i.e. removed browser close (default: false)
+   --enable-session-cookies                  access and refresh tokens are session only i.e. removed browser close (default: true)
    --enable-login-handler                    enables the handling of the refresh tokens (default: false) [$PROXY_ENABLE_LOGIN_HANDLER]
    --enable-token-header                     enables the token authentication header X-Auth-Token to upstream (default: true) --enable-authorization-header             adds the authorization header to the proxy request (default: true) [$PROXY_ENABLE_AUTHORIZATION_HEADER]